Outbound-Process/.github/.github/ISSUE_TEMPLATE/fill-out-request-form.md

 (Provide your answer here)
 ```

-### 1.5 Provide your reasons for for open sourcing your project.
+### 1.5 Provide your reasons for open sourcing your project.
 What are the expected benefits for SAP?
 ```
 (Provide your answer here)
 ```